hsiangjenli/python_mongodb_express/README.md

 # **Python + MongoDB**
-In this tutorial, you will learn how to set up `Python`, `MongoDB`, and `Mongo-express` in a docker-desktop development environment.
+In this tutorial, you will learn how to set up `Python`, `MongoDB`, and `Mongo-express` in the docker-desktop development environment.

 # **Prerequisite**
 Before starting, ensure that you have installed **docker desktop** version above `v4.15.0`.
 Also, clone or download the repository for this tutorial.